Retropikzel/compile-r7rs/README.md

 Setting value of COMPILE\_R7RS to implementation name that supports only r7rs and input file to .sps file and other way around is undefined behaviour.

+### Chicken
+<a name="#usage-chicken"></a>

+To run executable at place set LD\_LIBRARY\_PATH=. (executable directory) before running it.
+For example:

+    LD\_LIBRARY\_PATH=. ./test

+If you are using Chicken you should propably read the next section too, you will most propably run into it soon.

+### Mosh
+<a name="#usage-mosh"></a>

+Only allows one loadpath.
+No workarounds exist currently in compile-r7rs.

+### mit-scheme
+<a name="#usage-mit-scheme"></a>

+Only allows one loadpath.
+Workaround in compile-r7rs is that each library is loaded individually, like so:

+    mit-scheme --load foo/bar.sld --load foo/baz.sld ... main.scm

+This does not require actions from the user and is done automatically.

+### Compiling a single library
+<a name="#usage-compiling-a-single-library"></a>

+Sometimes implementations need the libraries compiled in certain order, specially the compilers.
+Since doing analysing from the files about which library depends on which library I've decided to outsource it to you. :)

+To compile single library run the same command (including all the arguments other than -o) you would run for executable, except change the input file to the library.

+Example of compiling main program:

+    COMPILE_R7RS=<implementation name> compile-r7rs -I . -o main main.scm

+And if the main program needed library called foo/bar.sld, and the compile-r7rs tried to compile them in wrong order you would run:

+    COMPILE_R7RS=<implementation name> compile-r7rs -I . foo/bar.sld

 ### Environment variables
 <a name="#usage-environment-variables"></a>